-This is my Mini Ranch sire Arnold (Left) and his brother as piglets.
-He is a Mahia -Love bore and super friendly.
-He loves his little snacks though and has grown to be a big boy - but the girls love him.
+This is my CD&J Mini Ranch sire Arnold (on Left) and his brother as piglets.
+He is a Mahia -Love bore and very friendly.
+He loves his snacks and has grown to be a big boy - and the girls love him.

 The Kunekune pig is a standardized breed, which means registered Kunekunes are enrolled in a herd book, and should be mated to conform to a written standard.
 The Kunekune should have a wide head with a dished face, short snout which becomes more upturned with maturity, My Kunekune pigs are all DNA tested and duel registered with the American Kunekune Pig Society (AKKPS) and American Kunekune Pig Registry (AKPR).

 Looking for pork, check out my meat page.